 Go with the Flow with our variety of Inside Flow classes on TINT, for example Stand Up or Supermarket Flowers by Young Ho Kim.
 Ready to become an Inside Flow Yoga Teacher yourself?
-With the Inside Flow Academy, you can become a yoga teacher from the comfort of your own home – on TINT.
+With the Inside Flow Fundamentals Training, you can become a yoga teacher from the comfort of your own home – on TINT.

 Some yogis feel that music distracts them from their yoga practice, making it more difficult to focus on their breath.
 However, Young Ho Kim disagrees with this notion.
 In his opinion, “the right music at the right moment can enhance awareness of the present moment”.

 Furthermore, Inside Flow recognizes music as the “gateway to your inner soul” – a “holy” and “universal” concept that helps “overcome language barriers” and can thus “connect people” in a way that other elements cannot.
 For Inside Flow, it is this combination of movement, breath and music that enables yogis to convey the message they want to spread even more clearly.

 Young Ho Kim explains that since yoga aims to reach the hearts of the people practicing it through physical movement, using music in order to facilitate reaching this goal makes music a “powerful tool for yoga teachers”.